Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 No doubt, you’re well aware that Google offer their own solutions here.
 So, you could build a form on a separate sheet and use built-in functions and Google Apps scripts code or other script editors to add rows to your dataset.

 Alternatively, you could do something similar with Google Forms - or other Google Drive integrations.
+You might also like our guide to [data access control](https://budibase.com/blog/app-building/data-access-control/).

 There are three big problems here though: